describo/describo.github.io/src/docs/articles/taytay-sings-the-budget-blues.md

 we look at the evolution of her style over time and ask the Assistant what else we should know from the data.

-As you read through the text, take note of the times where the assistant is drawing on its knowledge which is outside of the data ("the shift towards more melancholic, minor-key melodies").
-When you are working with up to the times content, the assistant can augment your conversation with its own knowledge.
+As you read through the text, take note of the times where the Assistant is drawing on its knowledge which is outside of the data ("the shift towards more melancholic, minor-key melodies").
+When you are working with up to the times content, the Assistant can augment your conversation with its own knowledge.

-<ImageComponent src="/images/articles/taytay-sings-the-budget-blues/taytay-image1.png"></ImageComponent>
+<ImageComponent src="/images/articles/taytay-sings-the-budget-blues/taytay-image1.webp"></ImageComponent>
-<ImageComponent src="/images/articles/taytay-sings-the-budget-blues/taytay-image2.png"></ImageComponent>
+<ImageComponent src="/images/articles/taytay-sings-the-budget-blues/taytay-image2.webp"></ImageComponent>
-<ImageComponent src="/images/articles/taytay-sings-the-budget-blues/taytay-image3.png"></ImageComponent>
+<ImageComponent src="/images/articles/taytay-sings-the-budget-blues/taytay-image3.webp"></ImageComponent>

 And here's the conversation (note the licensing statement in the header):